cvenkatreddy/playwright-mcp/README.md

     - Claude Desktop
     - Windsurf
     - VS Code
-- Create a empty folder --> open with any of the editor --> open a new terminal
+- Create a empty folder(for ex: playwright-mcp) --> open with any of the editor --> open a new terminal
     - Install dependencies
         - npm init playwright@latest